Infectious Diseases in Adults 2026

 Infectious Diseases in Adults 2026 is LIVE STREAMED with on-demand access available for 90 days after the course.

-This comprehensive CME program ensures attendees are current with state-of-the-art approaches to prevention, diagnosis, and treatment of infectious diseases.
+This comprehensive CME program, now in its 50th year, ensures attendees are current with state-of-the-art approaches to prevention, diagnosis, and treatment of infectious diseases.
 Updates, best practices, and new guidelines are presented by nationally recognized ID experts and master clinicians.
 Education is practical and results-driven:

-- Optimal decision-making in the prevention, diagnosis, and treatment of infectious diseases
+- Optimal decision-making across a range of common and unusual infectious diseases

 - Newer antimicrobials and treatment strategies for highly resistant infections